apache/hudi/rfc/rfc-45/rfc-45.md

    instant `t` is done but before completing indexing commit), it will check for all completed commit instants after `t` to ensure each of them added entries per its indexing plan, otherwise simply abort after a configurable timeout.
-   Let's call this the **indexing check**.
+   Let's call this the **indexing catchup**.
 So, the indexer will not only write base files but also ensure that log entries due to instants after `t` are in the same filegroup i.e. no new filegroup is initialized by writers while indexing is in progress.
-    1. The corner case here would be that the indexing check does not factor in the inflight writer just about to commit.
+    1. The corner case here would be that the indexing catchup does not factor in the inflight writer just about to commit.
 But given indexing would take some finite amount of time to go from requested to completion (or we can add some, configurable artificial delays here say 60 seconds), an inflight writer, that is just about to commit concurrently, has a very high chance of seeing the indexing plan and aborting itself.